Inspired Classrooms | A World of Opportunity

 We believe that a well-nurtured personal character serves best to bolster a student to reach their fullest potential.
 With that in mind, our Virginia private school has a strong emphasis on student character.

 Sense of Community

-The community of 200 from preschool through twelfth grade includes international students.
-These students come to campus to study and live with host families.
-This allows students to explore and understand other cultures in an atmosphere of acceptance.
+The community of 160 from preschool through twelfth grade includes international students who come to campus to study and live with host families, allowing them to explore and understand other cultures in an atmosphere of acceptance.

 See What Parents are Saying!